Become an editor

 About Exploring Economics

 The economic problems of the present are complex and diverse - but the answers of economics are often truncated and one-dimensional.
-Disappointed by the lack of pluralism and innovation in economics, students and young academics from the network Plural Economics developed the e-learning platform Exploring Economics.
-The virtual university for pluralism in economics aims to make the diversity of economic thinking visible.
-Exploring Economics thus responds to the international call by students and teachers for a fundamental renewal of economics after the global economic and financial crisis of 2007/2008 and in view of the ecological crisis.
+Disappointed by the lack of pluralism and innovation in economics, students and young academics from the Plural Economics network developed the e-learning platform Exploring Economics.
+The Open-Access E-Learning platform aims to give visibility to the diversity in economic thinking.
+Exploring Economics thus responds to the international call by students and teachers for a fundamental renewal of economics after the global economic and financial crisis of 2007/2008 as well as the ecological crisis.
 By changing economic thinking, we want to contribute to a transformation towards a socially and ecologically sustainable economy.

-The e-learning platform offers an introduction to plural economics in four languages in the form of infographics and detailed introductory articles (Orientate), collects materials available online such as videos, podcasts, texts and dossiers on economic topics (Discover) and lists online courses and books taking place worldwide (Study).
+The e-learning platform offers an introduction to plural economics in four languages in the form of infographics and detailed introductory articles (Orientation), collects materials available online such as videos, podcasts, texts and dossiers on economic topics (Discover) and lists online courses and books available worldwide (Study).
 We currently have around 27,000 visitors per month who access around 1500 learning materials.

 The beating heart of this platform is our dynamic editor team.
 We consist of students, young scholars and professionals from more than 20 countries worldwide.
 Here we make material decisions for the platform, discuss content and work on various projects inside and around the website.
-To support our processes and widen our perspective, we are looking for motivated people who are interested to contribute and take part in our onboarding programme: The Exploring Economics Experience
+To support our processes and widen our perspective, we are looking for motivated people who are interested in contributing and taking part in our programme: The Exploring Economics Experience

 What we expect